jordanpoulton/design-sprint/0-Pre-Sprint/README.md

 * Whiteboard markers
 * Circle vote stickers
 * Easel Pad

+--> GOT

 **Typically done by Facilitator.**

 ### Schedule 4–6 people for interviews / usability tests

+- SHOULDN"T WE DO THIS ONCE WE HAVE SOME WIREFRAMES/A PROTOTYPE FOR THEM TO PLAY WITH?

 Only if users are already identified.
 Otherwise this should be held off till after Understand.
 During [Test](../5-Test), we'll be running a user study, showing the